 USF is a format for storing music from Nintendo 64 games, in the spirit of SPC, using Neill Corlett's PSF container.
 150+ soundtracks have been extracted in this format, for playback with a stripped down N64 emulator.

-I have a small collection of original soundtracks and arranged albums.
+I own a small collection of original soundtracks and arranged albums.

-Though it is the worst way to do any serious programming, I've enjoyed the game of trying to do things on the bare metal.
+I've enjoyed the game of trying to do things on the bare metal: